jordoncodes/swift-disguise/README.md

 This would make the name of the player in the tablist and above their head "Prefix {player's nickname} Suffix".
 This uses [Adventure](https://docs.advntr.dev/index.html).

 Example plugin you can make yours from: [CapeHider](https://github.com/jordoncodes/CapeHider)

+# Errors
+## Null Nicknamer
+I'm getting a null nicknamer error?
+What do I do?

+You probably have Nicknamer API in your jar.
+Try following [this](https://github.com/jordoncodes/nicknamer-api?tab=readme-ov-file#maven)